GuccioGucci/contentful-app-brightcove/README.md

 1. Provide a name for your app.
 This can be whatever you want, we chose **Brightcove**.

 1. Enter the app url.
-This should be set to https://gucciogucci.github.io/contentful-app-brightcove
+This should be set to https://gucciogucci.github.io/contentful-app-brightcove/

+    *:warning:  If you prefer to freeze the version number to avoid breaking changes, you can add the version number at the end of the above url: https://gucciogucci.github.io/contentful-app-brightcove/v0.2.0/*

 1. Specify the app locations.
 Select **App configuration screen** and **Entry field - Short text**.